aws-coder77/Supermarket-Automation-System/README.md

 ## Usage

-1. Start the server using `node app.js`.
+1. Start the server using `node index.js`.
 2. Access the application in a web browser.
 3. Log in with the provided roles (Manager, Sales Clerk, Supermarket Staff).
 4. Explore the different functionalities based on your role.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or improvement.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request explaining your changes.
 ## Screenshoot
 - **Manager:**
    - **Stats**